SAP-samples/btp-onboarding/docs/btp-ea-onboarding/docs/1_discover/1_1_welcome_btp_ea.md

 The mission is designed for **SAP BTP Enterprise Accounts**, not for **SAP BTP Trial Accounts**.

-You need to be a **Global Account administrator** or an **IT Contact** (an administrator nominated in the contract as the customer's "IT Contact") for your BTP Enterprise Account.
+You need to be a **Global Account administrator** or an **IT Contact** (an administrator nominated in the contract as the customer's "IT Contact") for your SAP BTP Enterprise Account.

 ## Welcome